Florida to Michigan Car Shipping

 Season

-Winter months see increased demand as snowbirds move between Florida and Michigan.
-Summer also brings higher prices due to vacation relocations.
-Spring and fall typically offer the most affordable shipping rates.
+Winter months see increased demand as snowbirds return to Michigan from Florida, raising prices.
+Summer also brings higher rates due to vacation moves.
+Spring and fall typically offer the best pricing and availability for this route.

 Vehicle Type